Odmfundityala/Websites-/replit.md

 This is a static website for Siyabulela Senior Secondary School (S.S.S.), a high school serving grades 10-12 located in Ngcisininde A/A Ndiki Location, Nqamakwe.
 The website serves as an informational portal for students, parents, and the community, showcasing the school's academic programs, admission processes, fee structure, sports activities, and contact information.
 The site emphasizes the school's mission of providing quality education and nurturing future leaders through transformative education.

+## Recent Changes

+**October 21, 2025**: Implemented automatic image optimization system for gallery photos
+- All uploaded photos are now automatically compressed using Sharp library
+- Images optimized to max 1920px with 85% JPEG quality for fast loading
+- Existing photos optimized: reduced from 11MB+ to under 350KB (97-98% reduction)
+- Modern lazy loading with IntersectionObserver for smooth scroll experience
+- Admin panel redesigned with compact 120px thumbnails and side-by-side edit/delete buttons

 ## User Preferences

 Preferred communication style: Simple, everyday language.